-If we are not able to master our fear we cannot engage in freedom.
-Fear consumes our thoughts, becomes the captor of our ideas, and prevents us from being able to listen to others carefully and meaningfully.
+If on the other hand fear is the lead dance-partner, it consumes our thoughts, becomes the captor of our ideas, and prevents us from being able to listen to others carefully and meaningfully.
 It hinders us from handling conflict constructively.
-The presence of any level of fear tints our vision, makes our lenses foggy, disturbs our transmitters, preventing us from effectively engaging with our audience.
+The presence of any level of fear tints our vision, makes our lenses foggy, disturbs our transmitters, and prevents us from effectively engaging with our audience.
 Fear prevents us from understanding and tends to shift the focus from ‘you’ to ‘me’.
 Fear hinders us from showing empathy and fear ‘instructs’ us to create distance between you and me.

-Mastering any level of fear with the moment is therefore incredibly important to see, hear, feel, sense, touch the current moment for what it really is so that we can use this ability to anticipate, correctly interpret and adjust to the culturally defined behavioral habits of others,” (the definition of Inter-Cultural Intelligence).
+Mastering any level of fear in the moment is therefore incredibly important to see, hear, feel, sense, touch the current moment for what it really is.
+This deeper level of ‘engaging in the moment’ allows us to “anticipate, correctly interpret and adjust to the culturally defined behavioral habits of others,” (the definition of Inter-Cultural Intelligence).

 It is important to bring Inter-Cultural Intelligence into the mix and to use self-awareness, self-motivation, and self-regulation in being able to name your fear.
 In intercultural environments, mastery over fear involves channeling your emotion, not suppressing or ignoring it.

-When children learn how to manage their emotions, they are first taught to name that emotion.
+When children learn how to manage their emotions, they are first taught to give emotions a name.
 Mastering any level of fear should be handled in the same way.
-Naming your fear, apprehension, ambiguity, or nervousness is the first step in being able to manage it.
-So if you feel nervous, say that you are nervous and why you believe you feel that way.
-As you learn to recognize the emotion much quicker, you will also learn to recognize what it might do to you and you learn to channel it or guide it in ‘the dance’.
+Naming your fear, apprehension, ambiguity or nervousness is the first step in being able to manage it.
+So, if you feel nervous, say that you are nervous and why you believe you feel that way.
+The earlier you learn to recognize the emotion, the faster you will learn to recognize what it might do to you and how to channel it or guide it in ‘the dance’.

-Meta-competency #2: See with clear self-awareness and others-awareness within a given context, maintaining focus on the greater good of all involved.
+Meta-competency #2: See with clarity and remain focused on the greater good of all involved.

-Seeing clearly and staying focused on the best interests of all involved is the 2nd meta-competency.
-But why is that important?
-Ultimately your whole focus is on allowing, creating a situation, a journey where everybody can succeed in that moment.
-Of course, the reality is that sometimes that means that certain people have to get off the bus, that’s ok too, but your energy, your intent is focused on the great good of everyone.
-If you are master of your fear you can then deploy the competencies you need to practice the 2nd meta-competency.
+Seeing clearly and staying focused allows you to give your whole attention to creating a journey where everybody can succeed in the moment.
+Of course, the reality is that sometimes that means that certain people have to ‘get off the bus’, that’s okay too.
+At the same time, your energy and your intents are focused on the greater good of everyone involved.

 NOTE: You cannot practice the 3rd meta-competency successfully if you don’t have the first two meta-competencies under your belt.

-Each of the three meta-competencies of Inter-Cultural Intelligence is supported by a further six competencies that will allow you to develop your ability to become Inter-Culturally Intelligent.
+Each of the three meta-competencies of Inter-Cultural Intelligence is supported by a further six competencies/behaviors that will allow you to develop your ability to become Inter-Culturally Intelligent.
 We will unpack these in the next article.

 Start a conversation with us to allow these 3 meta competencies to come alive for you, your team, your organization or get our mini-ebook: Inter-Cultural Intelligence: From Surviving To Thriving in the Global Space.